Ensuring student success today and a prepared workforce for tomorrow

 Data Highlights

-of Tampa Bay residents, age 25+, have earned a bachelor’s degree or higher.
-Our performance trails the highest-ranking comparison community, Austin.
+of Tampa Bay residents, age 25+, have earned a bachelor’s degree or higher compared with 40.30% for the national average.

-Dropping nearly three whole percentage points from last year, less than 48% of third grade students are reading on level according to exams.
+Improving by nearly six percentage points from last year, 53.57% of third grade students are reading on level according to exams.

 of Tampa Bay students graduate from high school.
-Tampa Bay currently ranks 14th of 20 comparison communities in high school graduation rates, a 4-place fall in ranking since the 2023 report.
+Tampa Bay currently ranks 14th of 20 comparison communities in high school graduation rates.
+Economically disadvantaged students graduate at a rate of 79.31%, putting us in 15th place.

 79%